conda/conda-plugin-template/tutorials/post-commands/README.md

 ### Packaging the custom subcommand using `conda-build`

-When you're ready to distribute your custom `ascii-graph` subcommand plugin you can package it as a conda package:
+When you're ready to distribute your custom `package-counter` post-command plugin you can package it as a conda package:

 <details>
 <summary><code>recipe/meta.yaml</code></summary>